Skip to content

 typescript

-1. Plugin Class: Pass the plugin class (it will be instantiated by the DI container)
+1. Plugin Class: Pass the plugin class (it will be instantiated by the framework)

 typescript